UnknownRori/UnknownRori-PHP/README.md

 # Overview

-`Rori-PHP` is custom non production web application framework with inspired with [Laravel](https://laravel.com/) syntax.
+`Rori-PHP` is custom non production web application framework inspired by [Laravel](https://laravel.com/) syntax.
 A web framework provides a structure  and starting point for your application allowing you to focus on creating something amazing.

-`Rori-PHP` also come with `CLI`, type in terminal `python3 .` it will bring out `UnknownRori PHP CLI`
+`Rori-PHP` also come with `CLI`, type in terminal `php cli`.

 # Request Lifecycle Overview